garfix/nli-go/doc/manual/knowledge-engineer/index.md

     ERROR: Incomplete.
 Could not parse word: What

-Add the word ('form'), with its part-of-speech ('pos') and meaning ('sense') to the lexicon.

 The form of the word is the "surface form" of the word itself, in lowercase.

 The part-of-speech is the syntactic category of a word.
 If you don't know the part-of-speech run it in the online parser of CoreNLP: